-As the operators of this website, Silkmoth Ltd and Brunel Tyres Limited understand that your privacy is important to you and that you care about how your personal data is used and shared online.
+As the operator of this website, Brunel Tyres Limited and the technology provider, Silkmoth Ltd, we understand that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone who visits this website (“Our Site”) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with Our obligations and your rights under the law.

 1. Definitions and Interpretation

 In this Policy, the following terms shall have the following meanings:

 “Account”means an account required to access and/or use certain areas and features of Our Site;

 “Cookie”means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and/or when you use certain features of Our Site.
 Details of the Cookies used by Our Site are set out in section 13, below;